envision-projects/envision-projects.github.io/content/embedded/test.md

 ## P﻿arts Needed

-* E﻿SP32 or ESP8266 microcontroller
+* E﻿SP32 or ESP8266 microcontroller (In this tutorial I used the ESP32)
 * 1﻿2 Volt Power Supply
 * B﻿raided Fishing Line ~30 lbs (used for pulling curtains)
 * A﻿4988 stepper motor driver